How many other animals in total – farmed, wildlife, animals in research, etc. – die to support the current lifestyle of a human individual?

 About the Animal Mortality Calculator

 The objective of this project is to develop the algorithms to calculate the average number of animals that die to support the lifestyle of one human individual.
-This calculation will serve as a basis for an educational tool of the organizations, Fair Start Movement and the Institute for Human-Animal Connection to garner further support from people everywhere for the responsibility to protect other species.
+This calculation will serve as a basis for an educational tool of the organizations, Having Kids and the Institute for Human-Animal Connection to garner further support from people everywhere for the responsibility to protect other species.
 A consideration for animal protection that has largely been avoided is the fact that a decreasing and healthy human population is the best protection for all animals, including humans.

-A key behavioral objective of this project is increased support of the Fair Start Model (Fair Start Movement, 2016) by animal advocates and the general public through recognition that continued human population growth means more suffering and loss of life of other species with eventual ecological and industrial collapse, and that we have choices on limiting personal family size.
+A key behavioral objective of this project is increased support of the Fair Start Model (Having Kids, 2016) by animal advocates and the general public through recognition that continued human population growth means more suffering and loss of life of other species with eventual ecological and industrial collapse, and that we have choices on limiting personal family size.
 The magnitude of the issues humans have caused and now face today can be psychologically overwhelming, therefore the provision of solutionary pathways for our species is of utmost importance to deflect the development of apathy and avoidant tendencies.
 This project will also result in multiple scientific publications in peer-reviewed scientific journals.

 Informing Family Planning